JustinGuese/website-myopiagraph/myopia/content/german/pricing.md

 title : "Pricing"
-description : "this is meta description" layout : "pricing" offer : "Save 50% On Annual Subscription"
+description : "this is meta description" layout : "pricing" offer : "Save up to 50% On Annual Plans"
 # you can set only monthly, only yearly, or toggle both
 monthly_yearly_toggle: "toggle" # available value "monthly"/"yearly"/"toggle"
 draft : false